This post may contain affiliate links.

 Uncooked Cheese Scones on a baking sheet with a hand brushing on egg.

 6. Put the scones onto the lined baking sheet, brush the tops with beaten egg and sprinkle over the remaining cheese.
-Bake in a preheated oven, as per the recipe below.
+Bake in a preheated oven, as per the full recipe below.

 Substitutions